 Ayman Sadiq, an IBA graduate, founded 10 Minute School in 2015 which is considered as one of the pioneers of online education in Bangladesh and currently is the largest online education platform of Bangladesh offering a diverse set of courses and contents from K12 to university admissions to language learning to skills developments.

-Ayman Sadiq started 10 Minute School as a YouTube channel in mid 2014.
-Ayman noticed the topics students have to study for the IBA entrance exam are also useful for private university admission tests, SAT, GRE, GMAT and job exams.
+Ayman Sadiq started 10 Minute School as a YouTube channel in mid-2014.
+Ayman noticed the topics students have to study for the IBA entrance exam are also useful for private university admission tests, SAT, GRE, GMAT, and job exams.
 Hence he decided to open a YouTube channel to teach these topics.
 The response from the audience was great, which eventually led to the idea of launching a dedicated online learning platform.
 Thus, on May 17, 2015, the website of 10 Minute School was officially born.
 The rest of it is a story of rapid growth and expansion across multiple categories of online learning.
-Today, 10 Minutes School is a go-to-place for a wide range of courses and education products including the full syllabus of class 1-12, university admission test, IELTS, GRE, interpersonal skills etc. The company has also delved into paid courses of late on skill development and various other issues.
+Today, 10 Minutes School is a go-to-place for a wide range of courses and education products including the full syllabus of classes 1-12, university admission test, IELTS, GRE, interpersonal skills, etc. The company has also delved into paid courses of late on skill development and various other issues.

 In 2020, Bohubrihi launched its ‘Career Track Program’ to help the learners to be experts in a particular field by providing them training and complete guidance.
 Bohubrihi aims to provide their learners a more humanized experience with full-time mentor support, live discussions with the instructors, grooming sessions, counseling for job-hunting to even probable internship placements with partner companies, and personal feedback on every project done by the individual participants.